ArendPeter/JavaGuide/mydoc/1a_Installing4Win.md

 ![](img/1a_window5.png)

 Add a semi-colon to the previous path, then paste the Java installation directory, which was copied earlier.
 Also make sure there is no whitespace at the end of your path.
-Hit ok on all the open windows to back out of this area and to apply your changes.
+Hit OK on all the open windows to back out of this area and to apply your changes.
-Next close your original command prompt window and open a new one.
-Now when you type `javac` it should give you a list of options indicating how this command is intended to be used as can be seen below.
+Next, close your original command prompt window and open a new one.
+Now when you type `javac` it should give you a list of options indicating how this command is intended to be used, as you can see below.

 ![](img/1a_javac_post.png)